yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

     Monitoring (CloudWatch, X-Ray)
     Permissions
     Enviroment Variables: max 4KB, by default encrypted at rest using KMS, can be encrypted in transit
-    VPC - function can access VPC resources in specified VPC
+    VPC - function can access VPC resources in specified VPC (e.g RDS)
+      - Also provide Subnet ID and Security Group ID
+      - Lambda sets up ENIs using an available IP address from your private subnet
+      - in CLI: `--vpc-config SubnetIds=subnet-XXXX,SecurityGroupIds=sg-YYYYYY`
+      - Lambda execution role should have the following EC2 permissions:
+        `ec2::CreateNetworkInterface`
+        `ec2::DeleteNetworkInterface`
+        `ec2::DescribeNetworkInterface`

     File System - connect to EFS
     Asynchronous invocation settings + DQL - SQS or SNS
     Concurrency, _provisioned concurrency_ (e.g. for weighted alias)